Tammy & Rick in Portugal

 Travel:

 All of Europe is only a low-priced train or airplane ride away!
 The Euro is at about $1.10 exchange rate.
 We have travelled a little bit.
+We have been to Lisbon a few times.
 We visited Edinburgh, Scotland last October and will soon visit Mallorca, Spain and enjoy a train tour of Portugal with my sister and her husband who are visiting soon.

 Edinburgh, Scotland